nie93/openECA_PowerCal_demo/README.md

 data of positive sequence, including the magnitudes and the angles information and calculate the active power and reactive power using C#.

-Run “openECA Client” from the Start Menu, then it will automatically open a UI host terminal at the background and your default web browser as well (make sure your browser is compatible with HTML5, Chrome is fine!) and as shown below.
+Run **openECA Client** from the Start Menu, then it will automatically open a UI host terminal at the background and your default web browser as well (make sure your browser is compatible with HTML5, Chrome is fine!) and as shown below.
 The UI host terminal monitors the connection